This article focuses on how you can set a power factor in pvDesign and on the general understanding of this concept.

 Why does the Energy Report sometimes show a Different Power Factor from the one I selected?

-While selecting the equipment and determining the different parameters of your project within pvDesign, the software won’t know how much total capacity your PV plant has until you reach the “Layout” tab.
-In order to calculate the inverter’s resulting power factor, however, pvDesign needs to know this total capacity.
-So in order to get this information, it estimates the total capacity of your PV plant based on its size and electrical configuration.
+While selecting the equipment and determining the different parameters of your project within RatedPower, the software won’t know how much total capacity your PV plant has until you reach the “Layout” tab.
+In order to calculate the inverter’s resulting power factor, however, RatedPower needs to know this total capacity.
+So to get this information, it estimates the total capacity of your PV plant based on its size and electrical configuration.

 It then starts applying the different losses in the transformers (active and reactive power losses) and the wiring/cables (active power losses) until it reaches the inverter output.
-So it basically starts from the selected power factor measurement point and goes back towards the inverters.
+So it starts from the selected power factor measurement point and goes back towards the inverters.
 This result is now used to calculate the power factor at three different points: the substation’s input, its output, and the grid connection point.
 This calculation is done in the forward direction using the previous result and then applying it to the actual total capacity of your PV plant which at this point (simulation window) is accurately calculated.
 This could cause some discrepancies between the predetermined power factor value and the one that appears in the Energy Report.
+In the following picture, you can see all the applicable losses for the power factor calculation:

 Let's see an example...

-As mentioned above, following inverters only strategy and enabling the power factor in pvDesign will cause more inverters to be installed in order to compensate for the reactive power.
-This can be seen better through the example of Figure 5 where, in order to maintain the same total capacity in your PV plant at a lower power factor, more inverters need to be installed.
+As mentioned above, following the inverters-only strategy and enabling the power factor in RatedPower will cause more inverters to be installed to compensate for the reactive power.
+This can be seen better through the example of Figure 5 where, to maintain the same total capacity in your PV plant at a lower power factor, more inverters need to be installed.

 Figure 5 - PV plant with two different Power Factors (a.
 Only inverters strategy)